sravani2604/blog/blog/content/blog/Dealing with Long Paths in PowerShell.md

 Ah ok, so this share has some really long paths.
 This causes a lot of errors if the paths are over 260 characters, which is gong to be pretty normal on a lot of file servers.
 No problem though because we can use the Unicode version of the path….

 To use the Unicode version of the path we need to replace the double slash at the beginning of the UNC path with ‘\\?\UNC\’

-So \\server\sharename bcomes -> \\?\UNC\server\sharename
+So \\server\sharename becomes -> \\?\UNC\server\sharename

 If we want to use this with the get-childitem cmdlet, we are going to need to use the -literalpath variable so that non of the characters are interpreted as wildcards or special character.
-Ie it take the path exactly as it is specified.
+I.e. it take the path exactly as it is specified.
 So, our command now becomes :

 ```PowerShell
 Get-Childitem -literalpath "\\?\UNC\server\sharename" -recurse